haebichan/PopMusicMaker/README.md

 The link for the PopMusicMaker website (made through flask): http://popmusicmaker.com

 Pop Music Maker built on Decision Tree and Hidden Markov Model-like structure.
-Inspired by the desire to build my own model that produces better music that sounds more like pop than ones made by LSTMs / deep learning.
+Inspired by the desire to build my own model that can rival LSTMS / deep learning in producing pop music